singh-krishan/basic-calculator-agent/README.md

 ### Add More Tools

-You can easily add more mathematical tools by creating additional `Tool` classes:
+You can easily add more tools by creating additional `Tool` classes:

 ```python
 class MultiplyNumbersTool(Tool):